 Antioch is a larger medium-sized city located in the state of California.
 With a population of 115,291 people and 21 constituent neighborhoods, Antioch is the 55th largest community in California.

 Housing costs in Antioch are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Antioch isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Antioch are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Antioch is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Antioch is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Antioch who work in office and administrative support (16.77%), sales jobs (11.29%), and management occupations (7.78%).
+There are especially a lot of people living in Antioch who work in office and administrative support (13.87%), sales jobs (9.64%), and management occupations (8.32%).

 Antioch is an extremely ethnically-diverse city.
 The people who call Antioch home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Antioch, accounting for 34.54% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Antioch residents report their race to be White, followed by Black or African-American.
-Antioch also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.03% of the city’s residents.
-Important ancestries of people in Antioch include Irish, Italian, English, and Portuguese.
+Important ancestries of people in Antioch include German, Irish, Italian, English, and European.

 The most common language spoken in Antioch is English.
 Other important languages spoken here include Spanish and Tagalog.